-A pretty swag adds instant party style and stores easily for use next year.
-It's a cinch: Cut out an equal number of stars from red and blue tagboard (use the first one as a guide for cutting the rest).
+A pretty swag adds instant party style.
+It's a cinch to make: Cut out an equal number of stars from red and blue tagboard (use the first one as a guide for cutting the rest).
 Coat the stars with crafts glue and sprinkle with glitter; let dry.
 Add a grommet for hanging on one point of each star and string onto ribbon.
 Hang the garland to announce that the party starts here.

 Any open basket works to make this easy centerpiece.
 Just fill with decorative grass, baseballs, and red and blue croquet balls.
 A few tiny flags add festive flair.